 The Finns are a cold, silent people!

-True – you will walk around the streets and people will not be smiley and enthusiastically greeting you, but whenever I stopped and looked a bit lost or I struggled over my map, somebody would usually check and ask if I needed any help.
+True – you will walk around the streets and people will not be smiley and enthusiastic to greet you, but whenever I stopped and looked a bit lost or I struggled over my map, somebody would usually check and ask if I needed any help.

-I visited a church which was disappointingly closed, but Sari, the lady who was sweeping the snow off the path outside it, offered to open it up for me and show me around.
+I visited a church which was disappointingly closed, but Sari, the lady who was sweeping the snow off the path outside, offered to open the building up for me and to show me around.

-I visited a museum and I was helpfully told that if I were to return after 3pm there would be free entry because it was Friday and later at the museum I learnt about the history of Finland and I also learnt that, while you cannot stereotype a nation, the Finns are a people of few words and are generally shy.
+I also visited a museum and I was helpfully told that if I were to return after 3pm I could get free entry because it was Friday.
+Later at the museum I learnt some more about the history of Finland and I also learnt that, while you cannot stereotype a nation, the Finns are a people of few words and are generally shy.
 This was written up on the walls under some of the exhibits and while it may be true, the people that I spoke to were warm, friendly, interesting and helpful.

 So, if you have a few days free and you can find yourself a convenient flight, do visit Tampere in Finland in winter.

-I really want to return in the summer and see the stunning landscape without its cloak of snow and ice.
-Finland in winter was spectacular with a monochrome beauty but it must be drop-dead gorgeous with its many lakes and islands, andwith trees and flowers and colour in the summer.
+I would love to return in the summertime and see the stunning landscape without its cloak of snow and ice.
+Finland in winter was spectacular with a monochrome beauty but it must be drop-dead gorgeous in the summer with the greens and blues of its many lakes and islands, and when the flowers add colour.

-If you don’t want the challenge of travelling solo, Explore do some fabulous sounding tours to Finland too.
-You can even go on a brown bear watching weekend!… Check out their latest tours here
+If you don’t want the challenge of travelling solo, Explore do some fabulous sounding tours to Finland too and you can even go on a brown bear watching weekend!… Check out their latest tours here

-And for the latest in flight offers I always use Skyscanner.
-Try searching with their monthly option for the best deals:
+And because I am always asked, for the latest in flight offers I always use Skyscanner.
+Try searching with their monthly option for the best deals at the link below:

 Swimming with whale sharks could be on my bucket list – if I wasn’t so afraid of water – so when my friend Debbie told me that this was one of her biggest dreams I excitedly followed her plans.